 Here are a couple of examples:

 © 2011 Stephanie Abney

 Slips behind the horizon

 (Photo courtesy of Bob Murray of Scottsdale, AZ - used with permission)

-And as a “heads up” for tomorrow (Sat.
-Apr.18) start glancing at the book spines one your shelves because we will be doing “Book Spine” poetry where you stack up books flat on top of each other with the spine side showing in a way that the titles make up a “poem” ~ like this:
+And as a “heads up” for MONDAY (Apr.19) start glancing at the book spines on your shelves because we will be doing “Book Spine” poetry where you stack up books flat on top of each other with the spine side showing in a way that the titles make up a “poem”

 PLEASE REMEMBER ~ any poetry found on this blog, written by me, is my personal property and may not be used without my permission, other than sharing it as an example in a lesson or to read it to someone.
 The same goes for any poems that are shared in the comments of this blog or elsewhere online as a result of this challenge.
 They are the creative property of the person who writes them.
 These poems are their original work and no one may use them without their permission.
 It is understood that they own the copyright to them as soon as they post them.
 Thanks so much!

 Also, if you choose to post your poems on your own blog ~ that’s awesome.
 But PLEASE don’t just copy and paste my daily instructions, but rather post your poem on your blog or your FB wall or wherever AND LINK BACK TO THIS BLOG POST for others to come here to read the instructions.
 I’ve spent considerable time researching the poetry forms and writing them up to share with you.
 Thanks for respecting my work and the creative work of others.